-- (a) a comprehensive list of all ISSB materials, including IFRS Sustainability Disclosure Standards and supporting materials; - (b) a resource database of publications from private and public sector entities aimed at supporting the implementation of IFRS S1 and IFRS S2.
+- 21 The IFRS Foundation website hosts the IFRS Sustainability Disclosure content repository to primarily help preparers get started in applying IFRS Sustainability Disclosure Standards, as well as providing content for other stakeholders to better understand and make use of the Standards.
+Different content is aimed at preparers of various levels of knowledge and experience.
+The content presented on the hub includes: - (a) a comprehensive list of all ISSB materials, including IFRS Sustainability Disclosure Standards and supporting materials; - (b) a resource database of publications from private and public sector entities aimed at supporting the implementation of IFRS S1 and IFRS S2.
 As at February 2025, the database includes 280 publications.
-Publications cover topics such as particular disclosure requirements within IFRS S1 and IFRS S2, and guidance for specific industries on industry-specific considerations in applying the Standards; and - (c) a comprehensive list of other support materials provided by the IFRS Foundation, including FAQs and webinar recordings. - 20 Establishing an Australian climate-related disclosure equivalent to the IFRS Sustainability Knowledge hub on the AASB website would allow the AASB to direct preparers and other stakeholders to the wide range of educational material already available online.
-This may reduce the need for the AASB to produce educational materials relating to some topics already covered by third parties. - 21 Staff envisage the AASB S2 Knowledge Hub would be a condensed version of the IFRS Sustainability Knowledge Hub, presenting curated content that is more relevant to Australian stakeholders and is climate-focused.
-This is also due to capability constraints of the AASB website and informal feedback to staff from some Australian entities that the IFRS Sustainability Knowledge Hub can be overwhelming to navigate due to the large number of available resources. - 22 Any third-party resources made available on an AASB S2 Knowledge Hub would include a disclaimer from the AASB on the use of such resources. - 23 Staff will provide a regular update on awareness raising and targeted and tailored engagement activities to the Board.
+Publications cover topics such as particular disclosure requirements within IFRS S1 and IFRS S2, and guidance for specific industries on industry-specific considerations in applying the Standards; and - (c) a comprehensive list of other support materials provided by the IFRS Foundation, including FAQs and webinar recordings. - 22 Establishing an Australian climate-related disclosures equivalent to the IFRS Sustainability Knowledge hub on the AASB website would allow the AASB to direct preparers and other stakeholders to the wide range of educational material already available online.
+This may reduce the need for the AASB to produce educational materials relating to some topics already covered by third parties. - Staff envisage the AASB S2 Knowledge Hub would be a condensed version of the IFRS Sustainability Knowledge Hub, presenting curated content that is more relevant to Australian stakeholders and is climate-focused.
+This is also due to capability constraints of the AASB website and informal feedback to staff from some Australian entities that the IFRS Sustainability Knowledge Hub can be overwhelming to navigate due to the large number of available resources. - Any third-party resources made available on an AASB S2 Knowledge Hub would include a disclaimer from the AASB on the use of such resources. - 25 Staff will provide a regular update on awareness raising and targeted and tailored engagement activities to the Board.